 To make Honeysuckle tea, you can use fresh honeysuckle or dried herbs.
 Add 2 cups of fresh honeysuckle flowers or leaves to 4-5 cups of water.
 Boil for about 10-15 minutes.

 Alternately, you can add 1 tablespoon of dehydrated honeysuckle to 1 cup of hot water for about 10 minutes.
-You can also add 1 teaspoon of honey or 1 teaspoon of lemon juice.
+Add 1 teaspoon of honey or 1 teaspoon of lemon juice.
 Then drink this tea after filtering.

 7. Ginger